Z-Wave-Me/Z-Uno-Core/README.md

 Z-Uno programming is done by writing sketch in simplified C language (language reference: https://z-uno.z-wave.me/Reference) and loaded into Z-Uno using Arduino IDE.
 Many examples and comprehensive tutorials will help you to make your own project.
 See https://z-uno.z-wave.me/examples

 Being Z-Wave Plus certified device, Z-Uno is the perfect companion for you RaZberry gateway (https://razberry.z-wave.me).
 Z-Uno is compatible with other controllers too.

+# Z-Uno project roadmap
+Z-Uno TODO list is available here: https://gist.github.com/PoltoS/85d9bceedfa5d77ae4d2dafa6f063d55.
+Version in [] is the expected release to include the feature in question.